salsita/node-pg-migrate/README.md

 * `check-order` - Check order of migrations before running them (defaults to `true`, to switch it off supply `--no-check-order` on command line).
                   (There should be no migration with timestamp lesser than last run migration.)
-* `single-transaction` - When true, combines all pending migrations into a single transaction so that if any migration fails, all will be rolled back (defaults to `false`)
+* `single-transaction` - Combines all pending migrations into a single transaction so that if any migration fails, all will be rolled back (defaults to `true`, to switch it off supply `--no-single-transaction` on command line).
 * `no-lock` - Disables locking mechanism and checks (useful for DBs which does not support SQL commands used for [locking](#locking))

 See all by running `node-pg-migrate --help`.